Singapore tops global ranking for startup talent, overtaking Silicon Valley: Survey

 Startup founders based in Singapore were the youngest in the world, with a median age of 28 years.

-Overall, Singapore slipped two places from 10th to 12th place among the cities surveyed, due to the entrance of Beijing at fourth place and Shanghai at eighth place.
+Overall, Singapore slipped two places from 10th to 12th place among the cities surveyed from 2015, due to the entrance of Beijing at fourth place and Shanghai at eighth place.
 However, the report said that Singapore was "poised for a continued startup revolution" with its geographical location that renders it an easy access point to up-and-coming tech markets in Southeast Asia and significant government subsidies.

 Early-stage funding per startup in Singapore averaged US$276,000, compared to US$252,000 globally.
 The country also had the sixth-highest percentage of immigrant founders in the world, with immigrants making up 35 per cent of startup founders compared to a global average of 19 per cent.